jonruttan/textlex/README.md

-Reads in code, returns an array of tokens for each line.
+A lexical analyser using TextMate-style grammars: reads in code, returns an array of tokens for each line.

 Based on [Highlights](https://github.com/atom/highlights).